ahotchkin/ahotchkin.github.io/src/components/blog/posts/2026-06-16-i_got_skills_theyre_multiplying.md

 There is no doubt that AI has changed, and continues to change, the way we write code.
 My average workday is hardly recognizable compared to a couple of years ago.

 While some days I find myself missing the days of actually writing line after line of code, other days I find myself very excited by the things I can now accomplish in a short amount of time.
-Which leads me to asking the question: What can I get AI to do for me so I can direct my focus elsewhere? <i>Enter: The AI Skill</i>.
+Which leads me to ask the question: What can I get AI to do for me so I can direct my focus elsewhere? <i>Enter: The AI Skill</i>.

 ### Define 'Skills'